CamDavidsonPilon/lifelines/docs/examples.rst

 What you would really like is to have a predictable and full index from 40 to 75.
-(Notice that in the above index, the last two time points are not adjacent -- this is caused by observing no lifetimes existing for at times 72 or 73) This is especially useful for comparing multiple survival functions at specific time points.
+(Notice that in the above index, the last two time points are not adjacent -- this is caused by observing no lifetimes existing for times 72 or 73) This is especially useful for comparing multiple survival functions at specific time points.
 To do this, all fitter methods accept a `timeline` argument:

 .. code-block:: python